matthost/lifespan/README.md

 - Baikal Skullcap
   - Seems to reduce glucose digestion via same mechanism as acarbose.

-A note on supplements: non-pharmaceutical supplements are unregulated and the quality is terrible.
+A note on supplements: non-pharmaceutical supplements are unregulated and the quality is bad.
 Buy from a trusted supplier with 3rd party lab tests like Nootropics Depot or Thorne.